Estimated reading time: 5 minutes

 It’s a good problem to have – deciding between MBA programs after receiving acceptances to multiple business schools.
 Congratulations!
-Now for the arduous task of deciding between your options, which will finally kick off this exciting new chapter of your life.
+Now for the arduous task of deciding between options, which will kick off this exciting new chapter.
 How do you do it?
 Is there a framework to follow?
 Can someone please just tell me what to choose?

 Deciding where to pursue your MBA is not a small task – give yourself as much time as possible.
-If you’re still waiting for decisions to roll in, start parallel-processing and developing your thoughts on your next move as the acceptances continue to come in.
-There are a few things to consider – there won’t be one single framework that works for everyone here, the decision is too personal.
-But these questions have been helpful to consider for many in our community who have reached out for guidance:
+If you’re still waiting for decisions to roll in, start parallel-processing and developing your thoughts on your next move.
+A few things to consider – there won’t be one framework that works for all, the decision is too personal.
+But these considerations have been helpful to many in our community who have reached out for guidance.

 Before anything: take a breath.
 You’re in a position of strength.
 You submitted applications to programs that already piqued your interest and excited you, at some point, to attend.
 Don’t let the decision ahead of you (and the various deadlines you need to be aware of) stress you out – start this process early and give yourself time.

 Consider school locations and where you’d like to be next – will the school introduce you to a new city?
 Will you have the chance to see your current city from a completely different perspective?

 Consider the access to internships, the immersive programs, interdisciplinary study opportunities, travel, etc that each school offers you.